Saint Mary's College of Quezon City

-Saint Mary's College of Quezon City also referred to by its acronym SMCQC or as St. Mary's College, is a private Catholic basic and higher education institution for both boys and girls administered by the Religious of the Virgin Mary in Mother Ignacia Avenue, Quezon City, Philippines.
+St. Mary's College Inc., also referred to by its acronym SMCQC or as St. Mary's College, is a private Catholic basic and higher education institution for both boys and girls administered by the Religious of the Virgin Mary in Mother Ignacia Avenue, Quezon City, Philippines.
 It was established in 1725 by the RVM Sisters.

 Background

 SMCQC is one of the oldest academic institutions in the Philippines, that offers formal education for girls in the Philippines.

 A history tracing back to 1684, Ignacia del Espiritu Santo and her beatas started educating young Filipinas as part of their mission as a foundational community.
 In 1725, they opened a boarding school for girls which became known as Colegio del Beaterio.
 This also marked the first step towards formal education for the school.
 The Beaterio was opened to Yndias and Chinese mestizas, as well as to Spanish girls.

 In 1901, the Beaterio became a congregation, eleven years after, the school was formally incorporated and the elementary and secondary course was recognized by the government.
 In 1939, the name Collegio del Beaterio was officially changed to St. Mary's College.
 The school was PAASCU accredited in 1975 and 1978.

 The secondary department used to be exclusively for girls until school year 1997-1998, when it started to accept male enrollees.
-St. Mary's College is the de jure Generalate of all RVM schools in Luzon, and de facto Generalate of all RVM-controlled schools in the Philippines.
+St. Mary's College Inc. is the de jure Generalate of all RVM schools in Luzon, and de facto Generalate of all RVM-controlled schools in the Philippines.